Sebiworld/AppApi/README.md

 You are free to define one, two, three or...
 Actually, there is no limit.
 You theoretically have no limit in the amount of different applications that can access data of the api.
 Each application has its own api-keys that allow a request to show to which app it belongs.

-After installing the module you will find "AppApi" as a new item under the "Setup" popup-menu in the headerbar.
+After installing the module you will find "AppApi" as a new item under the "Setup" popup-menu in the header bar.
 Click on "Manage applications" and choose "Add", to create a new application.

 My module provides three different ways to authenticate to the api: